Constitution of the United States

-Ultimately, on June 19 delegates rejected the New Jersey Plan with three states voting in favor, seven against, and one divided.
-The plan's defeat led to a series of compromises centering primarily on two issues: slavery and proportional representation.
-The first of these pitted Northern states, where slavery was slowly being abolished, against Southern states, whose agricultural economies depended on slave labor.
-The issue of proportional representation was of similar concern to less populous states, which under the Articles had the same power as larger states.
-To satisfy interests in the South, particularly in Georgia and South Carolina, the delegates agreed to protect the slave trade, that is, the importation of slaves, for 20 years.
-Slavery was protected further by allowing states to count three-fifths of their slaves as part of their populations, for the purpose of representation in the federal government, and by requiring the return of escaped slaves to their owners, even if captured in states where slavery had been abolished.
-Finally, the delegates adopted the Connecticut Compromise, which proposed a Congress with proportional representation in the lower house and equal representation in the upper house (the Senate) giving each state two senators.
-While these compromises held the Union together and aided the Constitution's ratification, slavery continued for six more decades and the less populous states continue to have disproportional representation in the Senate and Electoral College.

-Since the Constitution was ratified in 1789, it has been amended 27 times.
+Since the Constitution became operational in 1789, it has been amended 27 times.
 The first ten amendments, known collectively as the Bill of Rights, offer specific protections of individual liberty and justice and place restrictions on the powers of government within the U.S. states.
-The majority of the 17 later amendments expand individual civil rights protections.
-Others address issues related to federal authority or modify government processes and procedures.
+Amendments 13–15 are known as the Reconstruction Amendments.
+The majority of the later amendments expand individual civil rights protections, with some addressing issues related to federal authority or modifying government processes and procedures.
 Amendments to the United States Constitution, unlike ones made to many constitutions worldwide, are appended to the document.
-The original U.S. Constitution was handwritten on five pages of parchment by Jacob Shallus.

-The first permanent constitution, it is interpreted, supplemented, and implemented by a large body of federal constitutional law and has influenced the constitutions of other nations.
+The Constitution of the United States is the oldest and longest-standing written and codified national constitution in force in the world.
+The first permanent constitution, it has been interpreted, supplemented, and implemented by a large body of federal constitutional law and has influenced the constitutions of other nations.

+History

 Background

-First government

-From September 5, 1774, to March 1, 1781, the Continental Congress functioned as the provisional government of the United States.
-Delegates to the First (1774) and then the Second (1775–1781) Continental Congress were chosen largely through the action of committees of correspondence in various colonies rather than through the colonial governments of the Thirteen Colonies.
+From September 5, 1774, to March 1, 1781, the Second Continental Congress, convened in Philadelphia in what is now Independence Hall, functioned as the provisional government of the United States.
+Delegates to the First Continental Congress in 1774 and then the Second Continental Congress from 1775 to 1781 were chosen largely from the revolutionary committees of correspondence in various colonies rather than through the colonial governments of the Thirteen Colonies.